Table of Contents[Hide][Show]

-Yet, without fail, they end up enjoying themselves and the whole family ends up in a happy, holiday mood.
-I’m not sure exactly how the magic happens, but it’s a worthwhile and fun holiday tradition for families, teens, grandparents, and anyone else who needs a dose of holiday spirit.
+Yet, without fail, they enjoy themselves and the whole family ends up in a happy, holiday mood.
+I’m not sure exactly how the magic happens, but it’s a worthwhile and fun holiday tradition for families, teens, grandparents and anyone else who needs a dose of holiday spirit.

 Here are some of the biggest and best Christmas lights displays in the Midwest.